Stay tuned for future audition details when the 2023-24 Season is announced!

-Anyone may audition, depending on the age groups required for the selected play or musical.
+Anyone may audition, depending on the age groups required for the selected play or musical (please see individual audition pages for production specifics).
 We welcome diverse and talented people of all ages, physical abilities, races, genders, and levels of experience for casting in lead, supporting, and ensemble roles.

 When Are Auditions?

 Audition dates, times, and requirements vary by show.
 Click on the Audition Info boxes above for full audition and performance details.

 For a musical, the audition is typically split into three sections:

 - Vocal Audition – You will be asked to sing a few bars of a prepared piece.
 An accompanist is provided.
 Please provide your own sheet music to be played.

 - Dance Audition – The dance audition determines how well you are able to move and learn simple dance steps.
 Dance auditions may be more complex if the musical calls for complex dance numbers.

 - Reading – You may be asked to read provided selections or monologues from the script.
 Nothing needs to be prepared in advance.